Authors

 Image

-The RSP is about to enter its 22nd year and Stanford e-Japan is currently in its 10th year.
-Many of the alumni are engaged in various fields related to U.S.–Japan relations and continue to give back to both programs by being guest speakers or mentors to the current students.
+The RSP will enter its 23rd year in 2026, and Stanford e-Japan is about to enter its 11th year.
+Many of the alumni are studying U.S.–Japan relations, engaged in various fields related to U.S.–Japan relations, and continue to give back to both programs by being guest speakers and mentors to the new students.

-Following the formal event, the student honorees—most having just met each other in person for the first time—had the chance to enjoy lunch and a Stanford campus tour together.
+Following the formal event, the student honorees—most having just met each other in person for the first time—had the chance to enjoy a Stanford campus tour together.
 It is the hope of Brown, Kotani, and Funahashi that the Japanese and American student honorees will continue to strengthen their budding friendships and ensure that the U.S.–Japan relationship remains strong.

-SPICE is grateful to President Tadashi Yanai for his generous support of Stanford e-Japan and to Chikano Shiroma of the Yanai Tadashi Foundation for her regular correspondence and encouragement.
-SPICE is also thankful to the Japan Fund committee at FSI for its generous support of the Reischauer Scholars Program.
+SPICE is grateful to President Tadashi Yanai for his generous support of Stanford e-Japan and to the staff of the Yanai Tadashi Foundation for their regular correspondence and encouragement.
+SPICE is thankful to the Japan Fund committee at FSI for its generous support of the Reischauer Scholars Program.
 These courses and the ceremony would not be possible without them.
+SPICE is also grateful to SPICE Event Coordinator Sabrina Ishimatsu for meticulously planning and implementing the event.

 To stay informed of SPICE news, join our email list and follow us on FacebookX, and Instagram.